comeraperuibe944/JDWebcam/README.md

 ## Installation

+On windows, go to Settings > Bluetooth & devices > Cameras, select your camera, and click Edit under "Advanced camera options".
+Toggle on **"Allow multiple apps to use the camera at the same time"**

-After installing Python, run this on cmd:
+Then run this on cmd:

 ```
 pip install websockets opencv-python mediapipe numpy